verneylmavt/assistx-vp/README.md

 ## 💡 Solution Report and Solution Demo Video

 - The solution report includes overview, solution, and vulnerability and risk.
+[Click here to learn more about the solution report: assistx-vp/assets/vacation_planner_solution.pdf](https://github.com/verneylmavt/assistx-vp/blob/392517c31b3a6190a7c442b79437368a83ac4b44/assets/vacation_planner_solution.pdf).
 - The solution demo video shows the working app, accessible via api call.
+[Click here to learn more about the solution demo video: assistx-vp/assets/vacation_planner_demo.gif](https://github.com/verneylmavt/assistx-vp/blob/392517c31b3a6190a7c442b79437368a83ac4b44/assets/vacation_planner_demo.gif).

 ## 🔌 API